The Shaanxi Qinhuang Grand Theatre at the Terra-Cotta Warriors & Horses

 Quickly, I found out that there were actually 2 investor groups involved, with the second group detesting the primary investor group’s leaders decision to utilize Nederlander and have an experienced foreigner with lots of Chinese real-world experience, in charge of the business.

 I pretty quickly worked out why, this 2nd group had put in place 2 senior managers locally who over the course of many years, prior to my arrival, were actively stalling progress on the construction of the Grand Theatre so they could continue to amass personal fortunes and control.
 One manager was responsible for contracts, budgets, asset purchasing, legal affairs and risk control and the other manager was responsible for finance and asset purchasing.
 These 2 colluded together, possibly with others, having construction vendors over-inflate bids.
 The difference between actual cost and what the investors were paying, went into their pockets.
-The construction vendors knowing what was happening (common in China) decided they also wanted under the table cash, so they intentionally slowed and did a poor job so they would be paid to return and return and return again constantly fixing and making more money.
+The construction vendors knowing what was happening (at that time common in China) decided they also wanted under the table cash, so they intentionally slowed and did a poor job so they would be paid to return and return and return again constantly fixing and making more money.

 They wasted many years of super-slow and poor-quality construction.
 By the time I arrived, the Grand Theatre was a dirt pit of a mess with extremely poor physical construction.